 Who should attend?

 This 8-day course is appropriate for all levels and disciplines within the organization.
 It is especially relevant for technical employees in manufacturing environments, but can also be effective for those in transactional and service capabilities such as material control, information technology, and finance.
-Click here to download the informational sheet for the program.

 Six Sigma Green Belt Course Outline/Topics